 At the beginning of each term, children will be informed of the PE kit requirements for their learning.
 Parents do have the opportunity to discuss any serious reservations with the class teacher.
 Any child not being able to take part in PE for medical reasons must bring in a letter signed by a parent or guardian.
-Children, as of September 2016, should have two PE kits in school at all times, an indoor and outdoor kit (as listed above); we would suggest that both kits are brought in to school, in a suitable named bag, and left in school for the duration of the term.
+Children should have two PE kits in school at all times, an indoor and outdoor kit (as listed above); we would suggest that both kits are brought in to school, in a suitable named bag, and left in school for the duration of the term.

 No child shall be given permission to borrow kit from a sibling in school prior to the PE lesson taking place and there will be no opportunities for children to call home.
-Any child not participating in PE will be asked to observe the lesson and make notes of the skills learnt during the lesson.
+Any child not participating in PE will be asked to observe the lesson.